How Do I?

 I need to make repairs or replace my driveway approach, sidewalk, curb, and/or gutter plate.
 Do I need a permit?

 Yes.
 These repairs are the responsibility of every property owner.
 To obtain a permit, click here.
 For more information or for any questions, you may call the Public Works Department at 937-837-1702.
-You may also contact Eric Baxter, Operations Manager, via email; or you may contact the Department Secretary via email.
+You may also contact Johnny McCluskey, Operations Manager, via email; or you may contact the Department Secretary via email.

 I am constructing a new house or building.
 How do I get water and sewer connected to my property?

-You may contact the Public Works Department and ask to speak with Eric Baxter, Operations Manager, by calling 937-837-1702.
+You may contact the Public Works Department and ask to speak with Johnny McCluskey, Operations Manager, by calling 937-837-1702.
 A permit is required and can be obtained by clicking here.
-You may also contact Mr. Baxter via email, or the Department Secretary via email.
+You may also contact Mr. McCluskey via email, or the Department Secretary via email.

 I have just moved to Trotwood.
 How do I start my water, sewer and trash billing?